 Most travelers to the Yucatán fly to Cancún, as it has the biggest airport and the most international flights.
 From Cancún you can hop on a five-hour bus to Bacalar.
 Alternatively, book a private transfer from the airport to Bacalar.

 The closest airport to Bacalar is Chetumal, a 40-minute drive away — but there aren’t a ton of flights to Chetumal.
-There are a few flights per week from Cancún to Chetumal on MAYAir, and a few flights per day from Mexico City on Interjet and Volaris.
+There are a few flights per week from Cancún to Chetumal on MAYAir, and a few flights per day from Mexico City on Volaris.

 If you have the option of flying direct to Mexico City from your departure airport, it may be worth it to fly to Chetumal via Mexico City.
 Cancún’s flights to Chetumal tend to be at awkward times for transfers.